Container of Life

 14_Merkaba - Crown

 The star of life is associated with our crown chakra, reminding us that we come from the stars and will return to the stars.
 The star of life is also known as a Merkabah, which consists of two rotating tetrahedrons.
-Theupward pointing tetrahedron represents – fire, air and blade; while the downward facing tetrahedron represents – water, earth and chalice.
-Together, they generate a powerful yet subtle electro-magnetic field that is often referred to as our aura or auric field.
+The upward pointing tetrahedron represents – fire, air and blade; while the downward facing tetrahedron represents – water, earth and chalice.
+Together, they represent the union of our body, mind and soul.

 The star of life encourages us to dream within the realm of infinite possibilities as we reconnect with the stardust that created us.
 All life on earth began from the many elements, chemicals and metals found in the star dust that impacted our earth over 4.5 billion years ago.
 As temperatures changed, complex elements such as water formed, which encouraged the growth of cellular bacteria and other organic micro-organisms.
 Eventually life evolved and began to replicate itself through unique RNA and DNA sequences.